anirudh2/code-katas/README.md

 The code variant of a kata derives from the karate kata, an exercise focusing on repetition of a form with incremental improvement every time a form is repeated.

 Code katas should have a duration of 30 to 90 minutes.
 The focus of a code kata is **not** to solve a problem, as is typically the task of software engineering.
-Rahter, the focus is on **practice** of a particular code skill, such as file IO.
+Rather, the focus is on **practice** of a particular code skill, such as file IO.

 A hypothetical comparison between code development and code kata (practice) follows: